tkn-tub/ns3-gym/src/lte/doc/source/lte-references.rst

    "Effects of time-to-trigger parameter on handover performance in SON-based LTE systems", Communications (APCC), 2010 16th Asia-Pacific Conference on, pp.492-496, Oct.
 31 2010--Nov.
 3 2010

 ..
-[Bbojovic_sch] B. Bojovic, N. Baldo, "A new Channel and QoS Aware Scheduler to enhance the capacity of Voice over LTE systems", SDD conference 2014, preprint version is available: <http://www.cttc.es/?post_type=publication&p=5226>
+[Bbojovic2014] B. Bojovic, N. Baldo, "A new Channel and QoS Aware Scheduler to enhance the capacity of Voice over LTE systems", SDD conference 2014, preprint version is available: <http://www.cttc.es/?post_type=publication&p=5226>